List of esports games: Pokémon

+The Pokémon series of turn-based strategy video games are played competitively.
+A Pokémon Company-sponsored world championship organized by their Play!
+Pokémon division has been held annually for several years.
+These championships host games based on the mainline series of video games, as well as the Pokémon Trading Card Game.

 War Thunder

 War Thunder (WT) is a cross-platform MMO combat game for PC, PS4, Mac and Linux, dedicated to World War II military aviation, armoured vehicles, and fleets developed by Gaijin Entertainment that was first released in 2012.
 War Thunder held the first season of its Thunder League tournament in late 2015.
 The tournament prize fund was directly funded by the players of game through the purchase of special in game goods, with the final prize pool reaching a sum of $57,425 distributed between 6 teams.

 World of Tanks

-World of Tanks (WoT) is an MMO tank game for PC and Xbox One developed by Wargaming that was first released in 2010.
+World of Tanks (WoT) is an MMO tank game for PC developed by Wargaming that was first released in 2010.
 Since 2012, the company has been heavily invested in the WoT esports scene.
-There is annual world championship with qualifier tournaments held across the world.
-The Electronic Sports League also sponsors some WoT tournaments.
+There was an annual world championship with qualifier tournaments held across the world that stopped at 2018.
+The Electronic Sports League also sponsored some WoT tournaments until 2018.

 World of Warcraft

 Blizzard's MMO World of Warcraft added PvP features to the game after its release, and was received enthusiastically as an eSport.
 The game was generally phased out of MLG between 2010 and 2011, but Blizzard continues to hold the World of Warcraft Arena Global Invitational annually.
 The prize pool for the 2013 World of Warcraft Arena Global Invitational totaled over $180,000 and that of the 2014 World of Warcraft Arena Invitational World Championship totaled $250,000.